zenria/rlog/README.md

 It provides a secure external interface with a minimal attack surface.

+Why not use Open Telemetry ecosystem?
+Yes, you should use it.

 ## rlog-shipper

 rlog-shipper collects logs locally and sends them to a remote log collector.